karlstav/cava/README.md

 **C**onsole-based **A**udio **V**isualizer for **A**LSA

-also supports audio input from Pulseaudio, fifo (mpd), sndio and squeezelite.
+also supports audio input from Pulseaudio, fifo (mpd), sndio, squeezelite and portaudio.

+Now also works on macOS!

 by [Karl Stavestrand](mailto:karl@stavestrand.no)